Vincent-the-gamer/steamdeck-config/README.md

 4. Restart Steam Deck (Reboot).

+After reboot, Your device will enter `Gaming Mode` defaultly, you need to switch back to `Desktop Mode`.

 Then, you can choose either way:
 - Download [`decky_installer.desktop`](https://decky.xyz/download).
 - Or, fast install it using `Konsole`.